 is the strongest!

-Thank you for your superlative assessment.
-People who classify something as the "worst explanation" for something always sound particularly serious to me. 😂 But anyway... to get to your point: What you suggest as "try" would be a try to have a physics experiment showing the strength.
+1. Thank you for your superlative assessment.
+People who classify something as the “worst explanation” for something always sound particularly serious to me. 😂 But anyway... to get to your point: What you suggest as "try" would be a try to have a physics experiment showing the strength.
 But that's exactly the point that I described above: The information itself says nothing about the actual suction power because there is no standardized method with which the vacuum cleaner manufacturers have to measure and specify the suction power.
 But your idea also has a problem: I know many vacuum cleaners that switch off completely when they notice that the pipe is blocked.
 And the second problem is: You would first have to buy all the vacuum cleaner models so that you have them on site to try.
-To put it in your own words, "This is the worst idea you can have for evaluating suction power on vacuum cleaners before you buy them."
-But no offense...thanks for contributing with a comment. 😊
+To put it in your own words: "This is the worst idea you can have to assess the suction power of vacuum cleaners before you buy them."
+But no offense… thanks for participating with a comment. 😊

 I know very little about Pa and a quick Google search stumbled upon your site and I'm a lot smarter now.